 Pacers are not permitted on the course.
 This is because of our emergency response plan and abilities to respond to and track "unknown" runners on course.
 This decision may be revisited in future years, pending demand.
-The support crew pass guarantees your crew access to all aid stations and we encourage you use that opportunity for event-time support.

 A mandatory gear list will be posted on the news page up to a month prior to the event.
 Mandatory gear may include: